[China] Life in Shenzhen Vol.2 [Residing]

 I still can't communicate in Chinese, but I'm able to get my point across surprisingly well just by using gestures, and I'm barely surviving using English and Japanese

-No matter what you do, most people bow and always use both hands when receiving something, but even if you are doing it to show respect to the other person, you may be seen as "this person is always so stiff"
+While many people tend to bow when doing anything and always use both hands when receiving something, even if these actions are intended to show respect to the other person, they might be"this person is always so stiff and formal,"perceived as

 If I could speak Chinese and communicate smoothly with the other person, there might be a different approach that would allow me to clear up the misunderstanding, but for people like me who cannot speak Chinese at all, I've been wondering what to do lately

-I feel like I've always interacted with others in a vague way, but once again, intercultural exchange and a symbiotic society came to mind, and I was reminded once again of how difficult it is to understand others, no matter where or when I am.
-There were also many situations that made me think about the correct way to express myself.
+Up until now, I feel like I've interacted with others somewhat haphazardly, but theintercultural exchangeanda harmonious societyhave come to mind, and I'm once again struck by the difficulty of understanding others, no matter when or where I am.
+I'm also often made to think about the right way to express myself.

-For now, all I can do is try to speak as much as possible in the country's language and show the other person that I am trying to understand their culture.As long as I can't speak the language, the fact that any weird excuses will no longer work , and I am going to reexamine my daily actions and behavior.
+For now, all I can do istry to speak in the language of the country as much as possible and show the other person that I am trying to understand their culture.since I can't speak the language of that country,the fact that I can't get away with any sloppy excusesand I intend to re-examine my daily actions and behavior.

 In fact, if you approach things sincerely and take action in your own way, even if you can't communicate with each other using words, your attitude and facial expressions will get across and you will often be included in the group somehow, so don't let this opportunity slip away and expand your circle of interaction!